-Computerized Debate or Extemp Files – Debaters or Extemporaneous speakers may use any and all electronic information retrieval systems that are legal of course during preparation times.
+Computerized Debate or Extemp Files – Debaters or Extemporaneous speakers may use any and all electronic information retrieval systems (that are legal of course) during preparation times.
 Attempts will be made to provide guest access to the internet through the school’s servers but no assurances of such access can be guaranteed.
 Access has been good in recent years.
-This rule may be inconsistent with other governing national forensics organizations, but due to rapidly changing tech advances and the inability to effectively police transgressions of alternative restrictions, we feel this approach is more realistic.
+This rule may be inconsistent with other governing national forensics organizations, but due to rapidly changing tech advances and the inability to effectively police transgressions of alternative restrictions, we feel this approach is more realistic, and fair.
 Extempers’ preparation work is still to be their own of course, not coached or helped by friends, coaches or outside sources.

-The 2012-2013 topic will be debated.
+The 2015-2016 topic will be debated.
 Please note that NFA L/D is a communication-oriented event, and that a description of the event, topic, and rules may be found on the web at the NFA/LD home page.
 L/D debaters may NOT compete in any other IE’ s in Pattern A or B. This will help the tournament run on schedule and contribute to the wellness of those involved in LD.
-PLNU students may compete.

 The following fees will be assessed at the tournament:

 $30.00 School Fee $10.00 per Individual Events slot (Duo = one slot).